Lean vs Agile: What is the Difference?

 Lean and agile methodologies have their foundations in different industries.
 The Lean methodology started in the manufacturing industry and was then adapted to different industries.
 Meanwhile, Agile started specifically in the software development industry.

 Both methodologies focus on different chore characteristics.
 Lean methodology focuses on reducing waste while increasing customer value.
-Meanwhile, Agile methodology focuses on flexibility and collaboration.
+Meanwhile, the Agile methodology focuses on flexibility and collaboration.

 Agile does not specifically mention waste reduction.
 It measures progress with having working software.
 On the contrary, Lean measures progress by having less waste and more customer value.